What You Need to Know Before Renting a House in Nairobi

 1. Is the property managed by an agent or the owner?

 2. How much deposit should you pay?
-Same as rent price, half or even none?
+Same as the rent price, half or even none?

-3. Will the deposit be refunded when you vacate?
+3. Will they refund the deposit when you vacate?

 4. Are there other charges not included in the rent?